 The most common defense to the Nevada crime of bringing a phone into a prison is that there’s insufficient evidence to sustain a conviction.
 The prosecution has the burden to prove the defendant guilty beyond a reasonable doubt.
 So as long as the defense attorney can show that the state’s evidence is inadequate, the charges should be dropped.

 Furnishing a prison inmate with a telecommunications device is a category E felony in Nevada.
 Category E felony convictions carry probation and a suspended sentence.
-(But if the defendant has two or more prior felony convictions, the court may impose one to four years in Nevada State Prison and up to $5,000 in fines.)
+(But if the defendant has two or more prior felony convictions, the court may impose one to four years in state prison and up to $5,000 in fines.)

-Meanwhile, bringing a phone into a prison is a misdemeanor in Nevada.
+Meanwhile, bringing a phone into a prison is a misdemeanor.
 The sentence carries:

 - up to six months in jail, and/or